saimanojk1/learn-nvim/nvim-notes/notes.md

 * nvim dap for debugger in the backend
 * Need adapters for each language
 * Check and install for java and try it out
+* https://github.com/jesseduffield/lazygit for git management, install on your dev machine